rolinh/libgwavi/README.md

 # HOW TO USE IT

-For a complete example, have a look at the demo application in the demo folder.
+For a complete example, have a look at the demo application in the examples folder.

 If your in a hurry, here is a small explanation on how to use it.